Are you a good girl who sometimes wants to be just a little bad?

 I strongly suggest joining one of the online hospitality and travel groups such as Hospitality Club, Global Freeloaders and Couchsurfing.com.
 Not only can you find free accommodations with fellow travelers, you’ll meet locals who can offer to host you or just show you around.
 Having a host can be particularly helpful for women traveling in hot tourist spots like Mexico and Jamaica with high crime ratings as well as in Muslim countries where having a local friend can make a huge difference.

-If you aren’t able to travel with a buddy or often travel alone like I do, meet up with other female travelers at hostels or through one of the hospitality clubs as temporary travel partners who you can separate from if they get on your nerves.
+If you aren’t able to travel with a buddy or often travel alone like I do, meet up with other female travelers at hostels, or through one of the hospitality clubs like Couchsurfing.
+You can find new friends who may be interested in the same activities or travel plans as you, and can be temporary travel partners who you can separate from if they get on your nerves.
+Girls Love Travel and Wanderlove are two Facebook Groups where you can meet potential travel partners.

 Center For Anti-Violence Education